 It hasn't been easy.
-Rotary and its partners will have invested over $1.2 billion in the effort.
+Rotary, its partners and governments have invested over $11 billion in the effort.
 And that doesn't include the money spent by individual Rotarians in travel and the value of time spent to inoculate children in those nations.

-But all that money and all the time will be wasted if we don't complete the task of eradicating polio in the three remaining nations -- Pakistan, Afghanistan, and Nigeria now.
+But all that money and all the time will be wasted if we don't complete the task of eradicating polio in the two remaining nations -- Pakistan, and Afghanistan.

 What polio does: